ChaikaBogdan/selenium_in_flask/README.md

 Selenium task integrated into web app using RQ and Flask

 #### How to run
-- docker-compose up
+- docker-compose up --build --detach
-- docker-compose build

 #### Content
 - https://python-rq.org/ - Redis queues and workers